Arronk/My-Coding-Journey/LogR2.md

 Really struggling with the syntax of this execute() statement so I can check if the username exists in the database.
 Will not go to bed until it's fixed!

+## Day 66: 22.09.2018

+### Progress: Finished the register implementation on pset7, thank fuck!

+So I caused trouble myself by wanting to use the fetchone() method as this wasn't part of the cs50 sql library.
+So this led to me having to change the login route logic as well and then I also wanted to use row_factory so I could access so the tuples as if they were dicts and make my code more semantic.
+I got there eventually so mission succes.